MicrosoftDocs/power-automate-docs/articles/desktop-flows/build-custom-selectors.md

 # Build a custom selector

 Power Automate Desktop enables users to interact with web and desktop applications through UI elements.
-You can consider UI elements as application components, such as buttons and text fields.
+Consider UI elements as application components, such as buttons and text fields.

 To specify a UI element, you have to create selectors that pinpoint the specific component you want to interact with.